bixb922/crank-organ/doc-hardware/README.md

 [Circuit for more than 20 Valves](#circuit-for-more-than-20-valves)
 [Microphone](#microphone)
 [Crank rotation sensor](#crank-rotation-sensor)
+[registers][#registers]
 [Copyright and license](#copyright-and-license)

 # Description
 The controller is based on a ESP32-S3 microcontroller.
 I am using readily available N8R8 (8 MB flash, 8MB RAM) or N16R8 (16 MB flash, 8 MB RAM) models.
-8 MB RAM is much more than needed (the application uses about 300 kb).
+8 MB RAM is much more than needed (the application uses about 350 kb of RAM, plus the RAM needed by MicroPython).

 8 MB flash means 6 Mb available for use.
 Assuming a MIDI file has about 20 kb average, this means 300 MIDI files.
 16 MB means 14 Mb free, and 700 MIDI files.
-With compression (see the software section) this goes up to 700 and 1900 average MIDI files, respectively.
+With compression (see the software section) this goes up to 700 average MIDI files for 8Mb flash and 1800 average MIDI files for 16Mb flash.
 Although it is possible to add a SD card (and the software supports that well), this should be enough for most purposes.
 An SD card also means more complexity and more points of failure (the card may come loose), so the SD card reader is really optional.

-The ESP32-S3 also has enough GPIO ports to drive 20 solenoids.
+The ESP32-S3 also has enough GPIO ports to drive 20 solenoids, and hundreds of solenoids with a port expander such as a MCP23017.
 It has WiFi to connect a smartphone, tablet or PC for control.
-The capacity is large enough to put a web server in the ESP32-S3, so control can be done with a standard browser.
+The capacity is large enough to put a web server in the ESP32-S3, so control is be done with a standard browser.
 No special app is needed on the PC or smartphone.

 The 90 Ohm solenoid valves are driven by a ULN2803A or TBD62003A 7-circuit transistor array.
 Both ICs have 7 channels (i.e. can drive 7 solenoids).
 Both are plug compatible.
 The TBD62003A has a lower voltage drop when operating, so more voltage is available for the solenoids.